averbraeck/dsol/docs/1-getting-started/example-event.md

 The fourth statement is scheduling the end of the process; it draws a delay from the `processingTime` distribution, and schedules a call to the method named `this.endProcess` after the delay.
 The methods expects one argument: the `entity`.
 In a sense, it is calling the method `this.endProcess(entity)` after the delay.

 #### endProcess()
 The `endProcess(entity)` method has to do three things: (1) increasing the capacity of the server, (2) seeing if there are entities waiting in the queue and if yes, removing the first entity from the queue and processing it on the server, and (3) calculating statistics on the service duration.
-The method looks as folows:
+The method looks as follows:

 ```java
   protected void endProcess(final Entity entity) throws SimRuntimeException